Run the whole Data Agent on your own infrastructure.

 Data residency requirements

-Healthcare, finance, regulated industries where data cannot leave your perimeter.
+Healthcare, finance, regulated work where data cannot leave your perimeter.
 Self-host, point the agent at your own LLM key, never send a row to a third party.

 Air-gapped environments